Last Updated on: 12th November 2022, 02:42 pm

 Also, from what I saw on the news, they’re giving out white poppies for free, unlike the red poppy, whose proceeds go to organizations to help veterans…when the lowest of the low don’t steal the donation boxes, that is. so now, on top of pissing on their symbol, you’re potentially taking money from them?
 Oh just wonderful.
 You’re doing such a good thing for society.

 This whole thing reminds me of something Steve saw one day while he was on the radio.
-He saw a group of dudes sitting on the stairs with a paper bag over his head.
+He saw a group of dudes sitting on the stairs with paper bags over their heads.
 When Steve asked one of the guys what they were doing, the guy said the group was trying to take the face off of hunger.
 Steve, disbelieving, asked them why they would do that, and wouldn’t they want to put a face on hunger?
 Wouldn’t they want to humanize it?
 I can’t remember what the guy said to Steve, but I don’t remember them having a long conversation about it.
 I’m sure the group’s heart was in the right place, but they had no clue how to go about it.

 It feels similar with these white poppies.
 It seems these people have good intentions, but without meaning to, they’re undermining their own cause.